 planted at the site in the future.

-Progress continues Most areas are cleared of cottages and debris.
+Progress continues.
+Most areas are cleared of cottages and debris.
 Trees have been planted, and an area along the shore above the cliffs has been seeded.
 Benches will be placed there.
-Several families have expressed interest in purchasing benches for the preserve.
-Much of the success of this project can be credited to Richard Gump who dedicated heart and soul to the cleanup of the Massie Cliffside Preserve.
+Several families have expressed interest in purchasing park benches for the preserve.
+Much of the success of this project can be credited to Richard Gump, who dedicated their heart and soul to the cleanup of the Massie Cliffside Preserve.
 You have have read more about whats new in 2016.

 Proposed Entrance Sign: MASSIE CLIFFSIDE PRESERVE Owned and managed by the Put-in-Bay Parks District Preserved with assistance provided by Lake Erie Islands Conservancy Clean Ohio Conservation Fund NatureWorks Ohio Coastal Management Grant Coastal Estuarine and Land Protection Grant

 While every effort has been made to make your visit safe and enjoyable, you must remain alert and cautious in all areas of the Preserve.
 Please be especially careful on uneven surfaces and near the cliffs.
 Put-in-Bay Parks are Open from dawn to dusk.
 No fires.
 No littering.
 No picking